-The Master Watershed Stewards (MWS) Youth Program is a semester-long, outdoor service-learning program about watersheds, how they affect our lives and our economy, and how individuals and organizations can influence aspects of the watershed.
-The program is offered to 8-12th grade students in the Coos Bay School District.
+The Master Watershed Stewards (MWS) Youth Program is an outdoor service-learning program about watersheds, how they affect our lives and our economy, and how individuals and organizations can influence aspects of the watershed.
+The program is generally geared toward 8-12th grade students.

 - stewardship principles

 - career exploration

 The program is field-based, using sites all over the Coos watershed as outdoor classrooms.
 The program frequently visits our Matson Creek Wetland Preserve east of Coos Bay.
 Transportation is provided and the program is offered at no charge.
 For recent pictures and updates, visit the program’s Facebook page for recent updates.

 “Providing students with quality opportunities to directly experience the natural world can improve students’ overall academic performance, self-esteem, personal responsibility, community involvement, personal health and understanding of nature,” according to the Oregon Environmental Literacy Plan.
 The Master Watershed Steward Program for Youth is a way to provide local students with learning opportunities in an outdoor classroom.

 If you are interested in participating in the program or would like more information, please contact: